eoscostarica/guide.eoscostarica.io/docs/tutorials/github-keys.md

 ```
 ---

-- It will ask for a file to save the key , just press enter.
+- It will ask for a file to save the key, just press enter.
 This accepts the default file location.

-- At the prompt , type a secure passphrase.
+- At the prompt, type a secure passphrase.
 For security reasons it should be as complex as possible.

 Now you have a new SSH key!